PowerLoom/pooler/README.md

                 "block_transactions"
             ],
             "processor":{
-                "module": "snapshotter.modules.boost.eth_balance",
+                "module": "snapshotter.modules.boost.bungee_bridge",
-                "class_name": "EthBalanceProcessor"
+                "class_name": "BungeeBridgeProcessor"
             }
         }

         ```
-        Copy over [`config/projects.example.json`](config/projects.example.json) to `config/projects.json`.
-For more details, read on in the [use case study](#wallet-boost-case-study-of-this-implementation) for this current implementation.
+        Copy over [`config/projects.example.json`](https://github.com/PowerLoom/snapshotter-phase2-configs/blob/ddb4eba16b282fdf4c7211e17b4291fba942982a/projects.example.json) to `config/projects.json`.
+For more details, read on in the [use case study](#pooler-case-study-of-this-implementation) for this current implementation.
     * To begin with, you can keep the workers and contracts as specified in the example files.

     * **`config/settings.json`**: This is the primary configuration.
 We've provided a settings template in `config/settings.example.json` to help you get started.
-Copy over [`config/settings.example.json`](config/settings.example.json) to `config/settings.json`.
+Copy over [`config/settings.example.json`](https://github.com/PowerLoom/snapshotter-phase2-configs/blob/ddb4eba16b282fdf4c7211e17b4291fba942982a/settings.example.json) to `config/settings.json`.
 There can be a lot to fine tune but the following are essential.
         - `instance_id`: This is the unique public key for your node to participate in consensus.
 It is currently registered on approval of an application (refer [deploy](https://github.com/PowerLoom/deploy) repo for more details on applying).
         - `namespace`, is the unique key used to identify your project namespace around which all consensus activity takes place.
         - RPC service URL(s) and rate limit configurations.
 Rate limits are service provider specific, different RPC providers have different rate limits.
 Example rate limit config for a node looks something like this `"100000000/day;20000/minute;2500/second"`